| |

 DING! ⏲

-Ladle the chili in the a few crocks.
+Ladle the chili in a few crocks and get corn muffins and tortilla chips.

 Dive right in!
 I’m going to.

-I hope you enjoyed this vegetarian chili recipe!
-It is super delicious, thick and chunky.
+I hope you enjoyed this vegan chili recipe!
+It is super delicious, thick, and chunky.
 Christopher likes his with a dollop of sour cream on top.
+I like it plain with a few sprinkles of cheese.

 And as always, may all your dishes be delish!